XRPLF/xrpl-dev-portal/content/data_v2.md

 # Running the Historical Database #

 You can also serve the Data API v2 from your own instance of the Historical Database software, and populate it with transactions from your own `rippled` instance.
-This is useful if you do not want to depend on Ripple Labs to operate the historical database indefinitely, or you want access to historical transactions from within your own intranet.
+This is useful if you do not want to depend on Ripple to operate the historical database indefinitely, or you want access to historical transactions from within your own intranet.

 ## Installation ##